 Enrolment in the Legal Clinic elective unit (LAWS3005) is by application.

-There are certain prerequisites for you to be eligible to apply.
-Ideally, you will have completed Civil Procedure, Professional Responsibility and Corporate Law.
+To be eligible to apply, you will ideally have completed Civil Procedure, Professional Responsibility and Corporate Law.
 There is some flexibility in this, and we may be able to make an exception.
 Please submit an application with your preferred study period and we will get in touch with you to discuss your individual study plan.

 Unit Learning Outcomes are: